s3gw-tech/s3gw/env/README.k3s.md

 # Install K3s on a virtual machine

+## Requirements

+Make sure you have installed the following applications on your system:

+* Vagrant
+* libvirt
+* Ansible

 In order to install k3s on a virtual machine rather than on your host, execute:

 ```